CoT-X: An Adaptive Framework for Cross-Model Chain-of-Thought Transfer and Optimization: Results

 The superior performance of Chinese, particularly for smaller models, likely stems from its high information density.
 Its logographic system encodes medical terms more compactly, whereas alphabetic languages such as English require more tokens to convey equivalent meaning.

-Importantly, the adaptive summarization module consistently outperforms direct truncation across all three languages.
-This demonstrates that the compression mechanism can identify and preserve essential reasoning elements independent of linguistic form, supporting its robustness for multilingual medical AI applications.
+Most importantly for this paper, adaptive summarization consistently outperforms direct truncation across all three languages.
+This suggests that CoT-X is not merely exploiting Japanese-specific phrasing; it is preserving reasoning elements that remain useful after translation, which supports multilingual deployment in medical QA.